HelpBot Assistant

 Bind data source to map

-The following properties in layers are used for binding data source to map.
+The following properties in layers are used for binding data source to map:

 The dataSource property takes collection value as input.
-For example, the list of objects can be provided as input.
+For example, a list of JSON objects can be provided as input.
 This data is further used in tooltip, data label, bubble, legend and in color mapping.

-The shapeDataPath property used to refer the data ID in dataSource.
+The shapeDataPath property is used to refer the data ID in dataSource.
 Where as, the shapePropertyPath property is used to refer the column name in shapeData to identify the shape.
 Both the properties are related to each other.
 When the values of the shapeDataPath property in the dataSource property and the value of shapePropertyPath in the shapeData property match, then the associated object from the dataSource is bound to the corresponding shape.

 var map = new ej.maps.Maps({